Yandex Cloud

 • prefix: Bucket folder that will be mounted to the container.
 Leave this field empty to mount the entire bucket.

-To mount several buckets to a function at the same time, set the mounts section as many times as you need.
+To mount several buckets to a function at the same time, specify mounts as many times as you need.

 2. Apply the changes: